 - A spray bottle or upcycled sports bottle can do the trick.

-Waste paper
+Waste Paper

 Leaves

 Now we’re getting positively rustic, but again, if I’ve got to choose between a pantry stocked with food and special paper for after-doody cleanup, I’m going with food every time.
-People have been using leaves to wipe their bottoms for centuries upon centuries and there’s no reason that won’t work in a pinch these days.
+People have been using leaves to wipe their bottoms for centuries upon centuries, and there’s no reason it won’t work in a pinch these days.
 With the exception of hazardous leaves like poison oak and poison ivy, just about any leaf can stand in for TP.
 But if we’re talking about comfort, there are some plants that are better than others.

 Do you know if there are any Bidet toilet seats that do not require any electricity?
 I have a 1945 house with only one outlet(shared with the light switch, so only one plug in) on the opposite side from the toilet.
 Electricity is a huge no go.
 I did buy a perianal bottle, and a long time ago bought a cheap bidet for the seat, but it had huge circles and would not stay on the toilet… I do use ‘Family Cloth’, but would like another choice as well.
 I also have a huge amount (I have the space) for stocking up on TP.
 I plan to barter with it if things ever get bad enough.